Hansmu/dynamodb-tutorial/README.md

 Different table items can have different attributes.
 The only common attribute that must be present in each item in the table is the primary key.

+A primary key must be declared for a table on creation.
+Can be simple (a single value) or composite (two values).
+Primary key selection and design is the most important part of data modeling with DynamoDB.
+Almost all of your data access will be driven off primary keys.

+The way you configure your primary key may allow for one read or write access pattern, but may prevent you from handling a second access pattern.
+Secondary indexes allow you to reshape your data into another format for querying, so you can add additional access patterns to your data.
+When you create a secondary index on your table, you specify the primary keys for your secondary index, just like when you're creating a table.
+AWS will copy all items from your main table into the secondary index in the reshaped form.
+You can then make queries against the secondary index.

 ### DynamoDB Data Types
 Scalar types